-- Red Delicious – sweet flavor with crumbly texture more often than not
+- Red Delicious – sweet flavor with a crumbly texture

 - McIntosh – soft flesh, juicy, fresh, sweet and bright

-- Pink Lady – mild flavor with plenty of crunch
+- Pink Lady – mild flavor with lots of crunch

 - Golden Delicious – mild and sweet, with juicy flesh, similar in taste to Red Delicious

-- Gala – crisp, juicy flesh, and fairly sweet
+- Gala – crisp, juicy, and fairly sweet

 - Granny Smith – tart and crisp